prody/ProDy/doc/examples/dynamics/pca/index.rst

 ===============================================================================

 ProDy comes with several functions to compare PCA/ENM models or to plot data from such models.
-These functions are listed in :ref:`dynamics`.
+These functions can be found in :ref:`dynamics`.